-Open today between: 10am - 4.30pm
+Open Today: 10am - 4.30pm

 Witch's Kitchen

-Ancient Formations & The Petrified Witch
+Ancient Formations & a Petrified Witch

-🪨 A famous stalagmite in this cave is said to be the petrified figure of the Witch, standing alongside her faithful dog.
+In this cave you'll find a famous stalagmite, said to be the petrified figure of the Witch of Wookey Hole.
+Sitting nearby is the stalagmite of her faithful dog.

 Other stunning rock formations include: